Bubblbu/this-and-that/pages/articles/2017-01-23-hello-world/index.md

 Finally, I want to briefly describe how to propose changes and edits on this blog.
 For the coders and tech-savvy people: GitHub & Pull Requests.
 Of course I am far from being the first one to use this idea (e.g. [GitBook](https://github.com/GitbookIO/gitbook)).

-For the rest of you, who aren't familiar with these two terms, I will now introduce you to the world of *version control software*:
+For the rest of you, who aren't familiar with these two terms, I will now introduce you to the world of *version control*:

 This whole blog (code, texts, images) lives on [GitHub](https://github.com), which is a platform for developers to maintain and keep track of projects.
-Similar to the history of changes in Google Docs, *Git* is a piece of software that tracks the changes in files (usually code) while *GitHub* takes it a step further and makes it possible to collaborate with other developers (while keeping track of all changes that each user makes).
+Similar to the history of changes in Google Docs, *Git* is a piece of software that tracks the changes in files (usually code) while *GitHub* provides additional functionality, such as easy collaboration with other developers (while keeping track of all changes that each user makes).

-Basically this means that every version of this blog, that I wanted to save until now, can be seen here: [https://github.com/Bubblbu/this-and-that](https://github.com/Bubblbu/this-and-that).
+Basically this means that all the changes to this blog can be found here: [https://github.com/Bubblbu/this-and-that](https://github.com/Bubblbu/this-and-that).

 **Well okay... but collaboration?**